How to Apply for French Citizenship with NATALI

 French Citizenship Simulator

-To learn about the documents to provide for naturalisation by decree, use the simulator or go to the Naturalisation or reintegration into French nationality section on the Préfecture de Police website.
+To learn about the documents to provide for naturalisation by decree, use the simulator or go to the Naturalisation or find the reintegration into French nationality section on the Préfecture de Police website.

 It’s imperative to visit the French government and the regional Préfecture websites.
 Please note, only the interview for the examination of the application requires your physical presence, so is the welcome ceremony if the application has been successful.